frndmg/frndmg.github.io/cv.md

 <!--

 -->
-`Jul 2022–Present`
+`Jul 2022–Dec 2023`
 __Explosion GmbH__ [Berlin, Germany]

-- _Full Stack Engineer_
+- _Senior Full Stack Engineer_

-Worked on a management SaaS tool for managing annotations and training tasks, based on [Prodigy](https://prodigy.ai).
+Worked on a SaaS tool for language processing pipelines, [Prodigy](https://prodigy.ai).
 I took, in close interaction with the rest of the team, care of the design, implementation, testing, and shipment of several parts of the software.
 The frontend was implemented client side only in VueJS.
-The backend was done in FastAPI with PostgreSQL.
-We did deployments in AWS and GCloud using Terraform, Nomad, and other Hashicorp open source tools.
+The backend was done with FastAPI and PostgreSQL.
+We did deployments in AWS and Google Cloud using Terraform, Nomad, and other Hashicorp open source tools.

 <!--